singh1114/best/_posts/2019-07-05-how-to-write-a-request-parameter-validation-middleware-in-node.js.md

 2. Given param, `abc` must be a String.
 3. Given param, `abc` must be of length 10.

-I will use all three of these scnerios and try to find which of these libraries works best.
+I will use all three of these scenarios and try to find which of these libraries works best.

 ### How am I checking the performance?